Children's Hospital is part of the UPMC family.

 Budd-Chiari (pronounced bud kee-ah-ree) syndrome is a rare liver disease - even more rare in children.
 It involves clotting of blood in the hepatic veins, which carry blood out of the liver.
 When the veins of the liver are blocked, blood is prevented from flowing out of the liver and returning to the heart.
 Budd-Chiari syndrome produces mild to severe liver damage; this varies from patient to patient.

 There are multiple causes of Budd-Chiari syndrome, mainly due to an increased tendency of the body to form blood clots.
 Most patients with Budd-Chiari syndrome have an underlying condition that predisposes them to blood clotting.
-However, in many cases, the exact cause of Budd-Chiari syndrome is unknown.
+However, in many cases, the exact Budd-Chiari syndrome causes are unknown.

 Blood disorders are the most common cause of Budd-Chiari syndrome in the United States.
 These mainly include myeloproliferative disorders (abnormal spread of cells from the bone marrow) such as polycythemia (an increased number of red blood cells), and sickle cell disease, a genetic blood disorder.
 Careful monitoring and controlling of these conditions is the most effective known method of preventing Budd-Chiari syndrome.